crypto101/book/building-blocks.rst

-There are two minor variants of Salsa20, called Salsa20/12 and Salsa20/8, which are simply the same algorithm except with 12 and 8 rounds [16]_ respectively, down from the original 20.
+There are two minor variants of Salsa20, called Salsa20/12 and Salsa20/8, which are simply the same algorithm except with 12 and 8 rounds [#]_ respectively, down from the original 20.
 ChaCha is another, orthogonal tweak of the Salsa20 cipher, which tries to increase the amount of diffusion per round while maintaining or improving performance.
 ChaCha doesn't have a “20” after it; specific algorithms do have a number after them (ChaCha8, ChaCha12, ChaCha20), which refers to the number of rounds.

+.. [#]
+   Rounds are repetitions of an internal function.
+Typically a number of rounds are required to make an algorithm work effectively; attacks often start on reduced-round versions of an algorithm.

 Salsa20 and ChaCha are among the state of the art of modern stream ciphers.
 There are currently no publicly known attacks against Salsa20,